Laughcheeta1/ImplementationHomeWork1/README.md

 *  Client
 *  Purchase

+There is also a basic Exception handling system for very basic exceptions (Not found).

-I did not add any comment documentation to the functions and all due to their simplicity, and my lack of time.
+Even tho I do not like it, I didn't add any comment documentation to the functions and all due to their simplicity, and my lack of time.

 To be able to run it you have to create a .env file like the following:
 ```